-If you follow Elon Mush or TESLA Motors, you have probably heard about Starlink Internet from SPACEX.
+If you follow Elon Musk or TESLA Motors, you have probably heard about Starlink Internet from SPACEX.

 Starlink is a new technology that is provided by Low Earth Orbit (LEO) satellites.
 There are thousands of the LEO satellites already in place, and these form a "constellation" that provides internet at speeds and latency that are similar to DSL or cable.
 The constellation consists of thousands of satellites working in combination with ground transceivers.
 They are not in a fixed position, but orbit around the earth, and the motorized dish follows their path from west to east.
 You can actually see the constellation with a pair of binoculars.

-Here in Minnesota we are fortunate to be part of Starlink's "Better than nothing" beta product.
+SpaceX is currently offering Starlink internet service as a "Better than nothing" beta product.
 When you sign up (link to the page to the right) it only puts you on a list to use it as a beta product.
 SpaceX needs to launch 20,000 more satellites over the course of 2021 for it to be able to support a massive amount of users.
 SpaceX long term plan is to cover the entire earth, and offer speeds of up to 10 Gig per second.
 SpaceX has moved up their target date for complete of the satellite array to September 2021 now, so they are ahead of schedule.

 Starlink Internet Speeds

-We have installed Starlink in the Minneapolis area, and speeds have been excellent.
-The range of speeds was the only concern, as it was anywhere between 40mpbs and 230mpbs, depending on the time of day.
+We have been installing Starlink since October 2020 and speeds have been excellent.
+The range of speeds was the only concern, as it was anywhere between 40mpbs and 350mpbs, depending on the time of day.
 But as more satellites are put into orbit, the speed will get more consistent.

 The big advantage that Starlink has over traditional satellite internet (VIASAT or HughesNet) is latency.
 Latency for traditional satellite